 British establishment took offense to this single’s title (stolen from the U.K.’s national anthem), cover artwork (featuring a defaced picture of Queen Elizabeth II), content (“there’s no future in England’s dreaming”) and, well, pretty much everything associated with it.
 Just in time for the Queen’s Silver Jubilee, Johnny Rotten equated the British monarchy with a fascist regime in an attempt to illustrate the divide between the royals and everyday people.
-Because of its anti-monarchy stance, the song was banned from the BBC and the Independent Broadcasting Authority.
-‘God Save the Queen’ hit No. 1 on the NME chart, but reached only No. 2 on the official U.K. singles chart (it was suggested that it may have been rigged to keep the Pistols from the top spot).
+Because of that stance, the song was banned from the BBC and the Independent Broadcasting Authority.
+‘God Save the Queen’ hit No. 1 on the NME chart, but reached only No. 2 on the official U.K. singles chart (it was suggested that it may have been rigged to keep the Sex Pistols from the top spot).
 In some publications, the chart entry ran as two black bars on top of each other because the publishers found both the name of the song and the name of the band in poor taste.

-This rollicking, sexually suggestive Stones chestnut was never banned from the airwaves, although it earned the ire of Ed Sullivan.
+This rollicking, sexually suggestive Rolling Stones chestnut was never banned from the airwaves, although it earned the ire of Ed Sullivan.
 The TV host objected to a performance of the band’s latest hit on his popular Sunday-night program until a compromise was reached: Mick Jagger would sing “Let’s spend some time together” instead of the original lyric.
 Jagger (unlike Jim Morrison during the Doors' performance of ‘Light My Fire’) held up his end of the bargain, even though he repeatedly rolled his eyes at the camera.
 After the performance, the Stones returned to the stage wearing Nazi uniforms, at which point Sullivan barked at them to put their other clothes back on.
 The band left the theater and was banned from the show for the next two years.

 Sometimes, songs are banned for no real reason at all -- like in the case of the No. 1 track on our list of the Top 10 Censored Rock Songs.
-The Kingsmen’s rip-roaring garage-rock nugget was banned from several radio stations, prohibited throughout the state of Indiana (thanks to its governor) and subjected to a 31-month investigation by the FBI.
+The Kingsmen’s garage-rock nugget was banned from several radio stations, prohibited throughout Indiana (thanks to its governor) and subjected to a 31-month investigation by the FBI.
 All because some teens somewhere started a rumor that the words singer Jack Ely was howling were about an explicit sexual encounter.
 In reality, the lyrics (written by Richard Berry in 1957) recounted a sailor’s rather banal ode to his dream girl.
 But because Ely was singing in pidgin English, screaming at the top of his lungs and wearing new braces, his enunciation wasn’t perfect, and rumors escalated.
 The FBI then spent a fair amount of taxpayer dollars interviewing almost everybody associated with the recording and listening to the hit single at various speeds in an attempt to decipher the “true” meaning.
 In the end, the FBI threw their hands up and declared their inability to interpret any of the lyrics.
 Despite, and because of, its reputation, ‘Louie Louie’ has become one of the most important songs in rock history.